 If you have a list, it’s a lot easier to avoid spending extra money.
 And these apps make it easy for you.

-21. Start an emergency savings fund
+21. Start an Emergency Fund

 According to a recent survey, more than 40% of Americans either experienced a major unexpected expense over the past 12 months or had an immediate family member who did.
+And if you aren’t ready for it, you could be facing major financial damage for years over just one bill.

 - A rainy day fund is money you might dip into every once in a while to cover an unexpected expense, like a medical bill.